 Difference #7: Parental Control – The internet is a valuable resource for kids, both for learning and for entertainment, but there is also a wealth of content online that isn’t appropriate for children.

-Orbi offers a host of parental controls via the Circle App.
+Orbi, on the other hand, offers a host of parental controls via the third party Circle App.
 Circle is a smart parental control system developed by Disney that allows you to easily manage content and time online from any device.
 Limit daily internet for your kids websites, apps, and more — all from a convenient app.